Emiko Ohnuki-Tierney: Education

-A native of Japan, born in Kobe 1934.
-Ohnuki-Tierney received a B.A. degree from Tsuda College in Tokyo and came to the United States on a Fulbright Scholarship.
+A native of Japan, Ohnuki-Tierney was born in Kobe in 1934.
+She received a B.A. degree from Tsuda College in Tokyo and came to the United States on a Fulbright Scholarship.
 Her interest in anthropology began when someone told her that she was making too many "cultural" mistakes and should take a course in anthropology.
 In 1968, she received her Ph.D. in anthropology at the University of Wisconsin-Madison.

 Scholarship

-Ohnuki- Tierney's first work is a history of the Detroit Chinese community.
+Ohnuki-Tierney's first work is a history of the Detroit Chinese community.
 She next turned to the Sakhalin Ainu resettled in Hokkaido, resulting in two books and several articles.
 Realizing the limitation of studying a "memory culture," she shifted her focus to the contemporary Japanese.
 Illness and Culture in Contemporary Japan was her first book on the Japanese among whom she found "cultural germs" and a profusion of "urban magic."
 This helped her to realize the limitations of only studying a people and their way of life at a particular point in time.
 All her subsequent works have considered long periods of Japanese history in order to understand "culture through time."
 Her focus has been on various symbols of identities of the Japanese, such as rice and the monkey, within broader socio-political contexts and in comparative perspective.

 Ohnuki-Tierney has been working on the question of power of symbols and its absence in political spaces since the mid-1980s.
 Her most recent works began as a study of symbolism of cherry blossoms and their viewing in relation to Japanese identities and led to an exploration of the cherry blossom symbol as a major trope utilized to both encourage and aestheticize sacrifice for the country during its military period.
 This research culminated in two recent books, Kamikaze, Cherry Blossoms, and Nationalisms: The Militarization of Aesthetics in Japanese History and Kamikaze Diaries: Reflections on Japanese Student Soldiers.

 She has continued to work on the question of "aesthetic" (broadly defined), ubiquitous in wars of all types, from "tribal warfare" to conflicts between nation-states.
 This is done against the basic theoretical question of communicative opacity—how people fail to recognize the absence of communication.

 Ohnuki-Tierney's most recent book is titled Flowers That Kill: Communicative Opacity in Political Spaces (2015).